keyboardio/Kaleidoscope/README.md

 keypad, and half the function keys will be in a beige-ish color, the rest in light green, except for the `Esc` key, which will be in red.

-An alternative color scheme exists under the `JukeBoxAlternateEffect` name, where the light green and red colors are swapped.
+An alternative color scheme exists under the `JukeboxAlternateEffect` name, where the light green and red colors are swapped.

 ## Plugin methods